-If you have a high six- or seven-figure net worth, a robo-advisor likely won’t be enough for you.
-You’ll need a trusted financial advisor who can examine your entire financial picture, including estate, tax, trusts, and life insurance considerations.
-A full service financial advisor with a stable of related advisors might be best for your broad economic concerns.
+If you have a high net worth, a robo-advisor may not be enough for you.
+You may need a trusted advisor who can examine your entire financial picture, including estate issues, taxes, trusts, and life insurance considerations.
+A full-service financial advisor can manage your investment portfolio while tracking your broader economic concerns.

-Some robo-advisors, like Betterment, do offer some human assistance.
-But there offerings will likely fall short of the hands-on, holistic approach of a financial planning practice.
+Some robo-advisors offer some level of human assistance, but their offerings may not match the hands-on, holistic approach of financial planning professionals.

 Choose Specific Financial Assets

-If you're an active stock picker and want to work with a financial advisor in an effort to outperform the markets, a robo-advisor isn't for you.
-Most automated tools aren't flexible enough for investors who want to pick their own assets.
+If you're an active stock picker and want to work with a financial advisor in an effort to outperform the markets, then a robo-advisor isn't right for you.
+Most robo-advisor tools aren't flexible enough for those who want to pick their own assets.

 Beat the Market

-Most robo-advisors follow an index fund investing strategy, meaning that they'll closely match market performance—but they won't beat it.
+Most robo-advisors follow an index fund investing strategy.
+That means that they'll closely match market performance.
+However, they won't beat it.

 Some services, like Betterment's Smart Beta strategies, have unique algorithms that try to beat the market, but they haven't been around long enough to be proven or disproven.
 Then again, human advisors also have a spotty record when it comes to beating the market.